Can I get into teaching and education without a degree?

 You could then top up your foundation degree to a full honours degree or take a two-year degree course leading to qualified teacher status (mainly available in shortage subjects) or obtain a post as an unqualified teacher in a private or free school and obtain QTS through the assessment-only route.
 Alternatively, you could consider taking an honours degree on a part-time basis while working.

 If you want to become a teacher but are worried about the cost of studying for a degree followed by teacher training, remember that a range of scholarships and bursaries is available.
-The government has recently extended this to provide help with the cost of university study for some subjects for students who are willing to commit to teaching for three years.
-You could potentially be awarded £15,000 to support you on your undergraduate degree and could then secure as much as £25,000 to cover the cost of teacher training – £40,000 in all.

 You might be able to find work teaching English as a foreign language overseas without a degree or a teaching qualification, though on the whole, employers like you to have both.